kubernetes/ingress-gce/docs/dev/README.md

 # Ingress Development Guide

+*** Note: This directory will soon be completely removed in favor of docs/contrib and docs/deploy. ***

 This directory is intended to be the canonical source of truth for things like writing and hacking on Ingress controllers.
 If you find a requirement that this doc does not capture, please submit an issue on GitHub.
 If you find other docs